pods-framework/pods/readme.txt

 You can also control visibility by role/capability and [other advanced options](https://docs.pods.io/fields/settings-advanced/).

+* **Repeatable Fields:** Turn almost any field into a repeatable field with multiple values
 * **Text:** Plain Text, Website, Phone, Email, Password
 * **Paragraph:** Plain Paragraph Text, WYSIWYG (Visual Editor), Code (Syntax Highlighting)
 * **Date / Time:** Date and Time, Date, Time